Highlights from the Ratings and Financial Report for Arista Networks Inc. (ANET)

 Credit Suisse gave a rating of “Neutral” to ANET, setting the target price at $110 in the report published on October 25th of the previous year.

-Volatility was left at 3.68%, however, over the last 30 days, the volatility rate increased by 2.94%, as shares surge +7.95% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.17% lower at present.
+Volatility was left at 3.46%, however, over the last 30 days, the volatility rate increased by 3.28%, as shares surge +18.42% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.52% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ANET starting from Giancarlo Charles H, who sale 1,900 shares at the price of $125.02 back on Jan 27.
-After this action, Giancarlo Charles H now owns 88,946 shares of Arista Networks Inc., valued at $237,540 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ANET starting from Taxay Marc, who sale 1,048 shares at the price of $125.49 back on Feb 01.
+After this action, Taxay Marc now owns 0 shares of Arista Networks Inc., valued at $131,514 using the latest closing price.

 Stock Fundamentals for ANET